trisfaizal/Marketing-Site/_posts/2015-10-06-editables-everywhere-easier-navigation-and-link-editing.md

 ---
-title: Editables Everywhere, Easier Navigation and Link Editing
+title: Editables everywhere, easier navigation and link editing
-header: Editables Everywhere, Easier Navigation and Link Editing
 category: Features
 author: george
+image:
+image_featured: false
 ---

 In the past two weeks we’ve released major features to make CloudCannon easier to use.
 Thanks to all the customers who have provided valuable feedback which inspired these changes.